Video shows whale capsizing boat off New Hampshire coast, fishermen rescued

 "We are grateful to the good Samaritans for taking such quick action to rescue these two individuals.
 Bravo Zulu!" the Coast Guard said on X.

-The men made it out safely -- but their belongings not so much.
+The men made it out safely, but their belongings didn't.
 Paquette lost his iPhone.
 The boat was salvaged, the Coast Guard said.

 "That's the one thing we got to realize, that this is their home.
 This is their ocean, so we're in their way," Kenney said.